 There are numerous options for cabanas starting at around $500 per day, so book a cabana for the day and come and go as you please.

-This waterpark is open between 8 a.m. and 7 p.m., giving you an extra three hours of water time compared to the MGM Grand.
+This waterpark is open between 9 a.m. and 6 p.m.
 The lazy river at Mandalay Bay Beach is smaller than the one at MGM Grand, but the huge wave pool will make up for that!

 Tahiti Village Resort & Spa is extremely family-friendly, making it perfect if you’re traveling to Las Vegas with your family and young children.
-Their lazy river is over ⅛ of a mile (0.2 km) long, making it one of the longest in Las Vegas.
+Their lazy river is over ⅛ of a mile (0.2 km) long, making it the longest lazy river in Vegas.

 The river is heated to about 75°F (24°C) in the summer and 80°F (27°C) in the winter, so you can enjoy it year-round.
-Additionally, every guest receives an inflatable tube from the hotel, so you don’t have to worry about bringing your own.
+Additionally, there are plenty of tubes for every guest who wants to float the lazy river.

-Keep in mind that Tahiti Village’s pool area is only an acre (0.004 square kilometer) in size, which makes it smaller than the other two hotels on this list.
-However, if you really want a nice long lazy river to float on then this is the top choice in Vegas!
+Keep in mind that Tahiti Village’s pool area is only an acre (0.004 square kilometer) in size, which makes it much smaller than the other two Vegas hotels on this list.
+However, if what you really want is a nice long lazy river to float down, then this is the top choice in Vegas!

 The smaller-sized pool area is actually better for families, as it makes it much easier to keep an eye on your kids.
 You don’t have to be stuck by the water all day, and you can even head over to their full-service tiki bar if you like without worrying!